What to expect at your child’s Occupational Therapy assessment

 How do I book an assessment with your Occupational Therapist

 Our Occupational Therapists are available to answer all of your questions.
-Please ring us at our Bondi Junction clinic, in Sydney’s Eastern Suburbs, on (02) 8065 7837, or email us.
+Please ring us at our Bondi Junction or Mascot clinic, in Sydney’s Eastern Suburbs, on (02) 8065 7837, or email us.
 We would love to go through the Occupational Therapy assessment process so we can help your child.